gbroques/awesome-greek/README.md

 ## Level

-The following colored squares will be associated to resources corresponding to the given level.
+The following colored squares next to resources indicate the given level.

-Note, a resource may belong to multiple different levels.
+Note, a resource may belong to multiple levels.

-* 🟩 - Absolute Beginner (A1): resources are mostly in English.
+* 🟩 - Absolute Beginner (A1): resource is mostly in English.
-* 🟨 - Beginner (A2): resources are mostly in *slow* easy-to-understand Greek.
+* 🟨 - Beginner (A2): resource is mostly in *slow* easy-to-understand Greek.
 * 🟧 - Intermediate (B1 - B2)
 * 🟥 - Advanced (C1 - C2)